Does Workers’ Compensation Cover Emergency Room Visits?

 What Does MMI Mean in a Workers’ Comp Claim?

 When you suffer an injury at work in South Carolina, you may file a workers’ compensation claim for benefits.
-This pays for lost wages and medical costs, but the amount of time you receive coverage is based on the severity…
+This pays for partial wage replacement and medical costs, but the amount of time you receive coverage is based on the…